jundalisay/spblist/content/en/research/mohammad/quran/sura-007d.md

 And if you invite them to guidance, they will not follow you.
 It is the same for you, whether you invite them, or remain silent.

-194. Those you call upon besides Allah are servants like you.
+194. Those you call upon besides Enki are servants like you.
 So call upon them, and let them answer you, if you are truthful.

 195. Do they have feet with which they walk?